sweirich/lambda-calculus/overview.md

    version with the proofs using the makefile target `make coq/lc_inf_proofs.v`.
    However, this version can take a long time to compile.

-3. Now take a look at `tactics.v`.
+3. Next, take a look at `tactics.v`.
 This file contains various Ltac definitions and hints intended to make working with a locally nameless representation more automatic.
+This file has not been automatically generated, so it contains comments describing the purpose of its definitions.

+4. Finally, begin the development proper with `relations_full.v` : the version of the tutorial with exercises.
+Exercise answers are available in `relations_sol.v`.
+   This file contains the proof of the Church Rosser theorem.